Disney Enchantment: Show summary

-The narrator returns to intone that the true magic the audience has been searching for has been with them all the while.
-She adds that the Magic Kingdom will continue to serve as “a beacon to those with a wish in their heart”, reminding all who enter that “anything is possible, for you are the magic.”
-A pixie then begins to fly from the center of the castle and up to the tallest tower.
-It’s revealed to be Tinker Bell, sprinkling her pixie dust over the castle, the hub, and on Main Street, transforming them into gold.
-The reprise of "You Are the Magic" plays, crescendoing in a beautiful array of fireworks and lights.
-During the finale, Mickey Mouse walks out onto the castle balcony once more, amazed at the display, before joyfully proclaiming the following:
+The narrator returns to intone that the Magic Kingdom will continue to serve as “a beacon to those with a wish in their heart”, reminding all who enter that “anything is possible” with the magic within themselves.
+A pixie begins to fly from the center of the castle and up to the tallest tower.
+It’s revealed to be Tinker Bell, sprinkling her pixie dust over the castle and Main Street, transforming them into gold.

+The reprise of You Are the Magic plays, crescendoing in a beautiful array of fireworks and lights.
+Mickey Mouse walks out onto the castle balcony once more, amazed at the display, before bidding the audience goodbye.